Ibizugbe/Capstone-Project-1/README.md

 # ChopLife

-> chopLife is a food delivery app that connects users to their favorite restaurants.
+> chopLife is a food delivery application that connects users to their favorite restaurants.
 It provides a platform for users to get their favorite meals to their doorstep from their favorite restaurants, for restaurants to connect more with customers, for dispatch riders to connect more with customers.

 ## Screenshot